lorepozo/list-routines/index.md

 {:toc}

 This is an interactive dataset for program learning.
-The routines in this dataset take in one of a number, list of numbers, or list of lists of numbers, and the output is either a Boolean, number, or list of numbers.
+The routines in this dataset take as input a number or a list of numbers, and the output is either a Boolean, number, or list of numbers.

 ```
-INPUT:   Num | List<Num> | List<List<Num>>
+INPUT:   Num | List<Num>
 OUTPUT:  Bool | Num | List<Num>
 ROUTINE: INPUT => OUTPUT
 ```